Five Lessons on the Federal Judiciary

 The Supremacy Clause of the Constitution (Article VI, Clause 2) says that when state law conflicts with federal law, federal law wins.
 This is the judicial equivalent of the tie going to the runner.

-There are two types of cases: criminal and civil (there are others, but let’s set them aside for the moment).
+There are two types of cases: criminal and civil (there are others, but forget about them for the moment).
 In criminal cases, the government accuses and tries someone for a crime.
 Civil cases involve a dispute, usually economic, between two parties.
 For example, former New England Patriots tight end Aaron Hernandez was tried and convicted of murder in a criminal court; the USFL’s 1986 antitrust suit against the NFL was a civil case.

 Let’s set aside state and local courts to focus on the federal judiciary.